 The following rules describe the operation:

-An AP may delete buffered BUs for implementation dependent reasons (subject to 11.2.3.10 (AP aging function)), including the use of an aging function and availability of buffers.
-The AP may base the aging function on the listen interval indicated by the STA in its (Re)Association Request frame or the WNM sleep interval specified by the non-AP STA in the WNM Sleep Mode Request frame.
+An AP or AP MLD may delete buffered BUs for implementation dependent reasons (subject to 11.2.3.10 (AP or AP MLD aging function)), including the use of an aging function and availability of buffers.
+An AP may base the aging function on the listen interval indicated by the non-AP STA in its (Re)Association Request frame sent to initiate an association that is not a multi-link setup or the WNM sleep interval specified by the non-AP STA in the WNM Sleep Mode Request frame.
+An AP MLD may base the aging function on the listen interval established after multi-link setup (see 35.3.9.3 (Listen interval of a non-AP MLD)) or the WNM sleep interval specified by a STA of a non-AP MLD in the WNM Sleep Mode Request frame.
 In addition, the S1G AP may base the aging function on the listen interval indicated by the AP in the (Re)Association Response frame.

-AP aging function
+AP or AP MLD aging function

 TGbe editor: Please add a new paragraph in this subclause before the NOTE as follows: